Yusuf Pathan

-Yusuf Khan Pathan (/hns/ born 17 November 1982) is an Indian former cricketer and politician of the Trinamool Congress.
+Yusuf Khan Pathan (/hns/ born 17 November 1982) is an Indian former cricketer and politician of the Nationalist Citizens Party of India.
 Pathan made his debut in first-class cricket in 2001/02 as a right-handed batsman and a right-arm off-break bowler.
 His younger brother, Irfan Pathan was also an Indian cricketer.
 Pathan retired from all forms of cricket in February 2021.
 He was a member of the Indian team that won both the 2007 T20 World Cup and the 2011 Cricket World Cup.
 As of June 2024, Pathan is a Member of Parliament from the Baharampur Lok Sabha constituency of West Bengal.

 Personal life

 Yusuf Pathan was born in Baroda, Gujarat, to a Gujarati Pathan family.
 He is the elder brother of Indian cricketer Irfan Pathan.
 He and Irfan did philanthropic work during COVID-19 pandemic by distributing face masks.

-Yusuf married Mumbai-based physiotherapist, Afreen.
+Yusuf married Mumbai-based physiotherapist, Afreen Khan on 27 March 2013.
 They have a son together.
 He had been supporting "YAIF" and its mission "Youth Against Rape".